-How asthma will affect a child throughout his or her lifetime varies.
+How asthma will affect a child throughout their lifetime varies.

 Many infants and toddlers may wheeze when sick with a viral illness, such as cold or flu.
 But most of these children don't get asthma later in life.

-Some children with persistent wheezing and asthma?get better?during the teen years.
+Some children with persistent wheezing and asthma usually get better during the teen years.

 About half of the children who have asthma at a young age seem to outgrow it.
 But asthma symptoms may come back later in life.

-If my child has asthma, can he or she participate in sports and activities?
+If my child has asthma, can they take part in sports and activities?

-Exercise, such as long-distance running, may trigger a flare-up?in many children with asthma.
-But with correct management, a child with asthma can fully participate in most sports.
+Exercise such as long-distance running may trigger a flare-up in many children with asthma.
+But with correct management, a child with asthma can fully take part in most sports.
 Aerobic exercise actually improves airway function by strengthening breathing muscles.
-Some tips for exercising with asthma include the following:
+Some tips for exercising with asthma include:

 During cold weather, have your child wear a scarf over their mouth and nose to warm inhaled air.

-Give your child asthma medicine before exercising, as recommended by your child's healthcare provider.
-If your child is not already on controller medicine and they?exercise daily, the?provider may recommend daily controller medicine.
+Give your child asthma medicine before exercising, as recommended by their healthcare provider.
+If your child is not already on controller medicine and they exercise daily, the provider may recommend daily controller medicine.